Assets and the FileResourceProvider

 For controls, LaxarJS manages the

-Controls may sometimes choose to load HTML assets (preferably using webpack), but these are not covered by the theming mechanism.
+Controls may sometimes choose to load HTML assets (preferably using RequireJS), but these are not covered by the themeing mechanism.

 Why Centralized Asset Handling?